JWChin-Lab/Chi-Tv1.1/README.md

 ```> python cleanup.py <tRNA_file.tab> <alignment_file.xlsx> ```

 A D-loop alignment file is supplied in the distribution as d_align.xlsx.
+More aligned D-loop sequences can be added manually, although Chi-T also automatically aligns D-loops not in the D-loop alignment file by anchoring to the XGGX motif.

 ### Synthetase File